 Located in east of City Centre, Guildford is a growing residential neighbourhood.
 In Guildford you will find two large recreation centres and the second largest shopping centre in the province.
 It's all supported by plenty of restaurants and nature trails.
 Also enjoy views of the Port Mann bridge and Fraser River along the northern edge of the community.

-In central Surrey, Newton is a culturally diverse community.
+Newton is a culturally diverse community and is the most populous town centre in Surrey.
 Here you will find the Newton Cultural Centre, Newton Seniors Centre, and the future Newton Community Centre.
-Newton is also home to the Bell Performing Arts Centre.
-It also features a accessible playground, coastal views, and the Payal Plaza, known as the Punjabi market area.
+Newton is also home to the Bell Performing Arts Centre, a large accessible playground, and coastal views.
 Each year, more than 400,000 visit Newton for one of the largest Vaisakhi Parades outside India.

 South Surrey offers amazing coastal and mountain views.
 In South Surrey you will find Crescent Beach, tall trees, and two border crossings to the United States.
 South Surrey is full of artists, watersport enthusiasts, and athletes who frequent the South Surrey Athletic Park.
 You'll also find plenty of heritage sites in the area, including Historic Stewart Farm.